Biden And Trump To Visit US-Mexico Border On Same Day - UrduPoint

 "He will reiterate his calls for congressional Republicans to stop playing politics and to provide the funding needed for additional US Border Patrol agents, more asylum officers, fentanyl detection technology and more," she said.

+During a visit to an ice cream shop in New York Monday, Biden also indicated he wasn't aware of his likely opponent's travel plans ahead of time.

+"I planned (the Texas trip) for Thursday, what I didn't know was that my good friend apparently is going," he told reporters in an apparent reference to Trump.

-Jean-Pierre also declined to confirm if the president would meet with migrants after criticism that he did not do so on a previous visit.
+Nor did Biden say whether he would meet with migrants, after criticism that he did not do so on a previous visit.

+"I'm not going to announce ahead of time," he said in New York.

 Trump, who will head to Eagle Pass, about 300 miles (480 kilometers) to the west of Brownsville, unleashed a fresh social media outburst over migration.